 TIP 1: Put your treatments in a place you visit as often as they need to be taken – at home or away.

 TIP 2: Try using partitioned pill containers which you put each day’s dose into, and then you can clearly see if you have taken them or not – ask your pharmacist for these or call QPP and we can arrange to provide you one.

 TIP 3: When first starting your treatment, try to take a break for a few days from your regular responsibilities, such as work.
 This may give you some privacy and peace of mind.
 Don’t start treatments when you have major commitments occurring elsewhere, such as a new project.

 TIP 4: Remember it usually takes no more than about 10 seconds to swallow pills.
 That means you have another 23 hours, 59 minutes and 50 seconds to enjoy from the rest of the day that is not about HIV.
 Part of that involves some good quality sleep, we concur, but there are still many hours to enjoy in the rest of the day!

-Drug resistance can also develop due to DRUG INTERACTIONS – which is when the HIV drug levels are affected (causing a decrease in the amount or concentration of drug in your body) by another drug you are taking – this can include over the counter non-prescription drugs (that you have purchased yourself) as well as prescribed drugs.
+Can also be a cause of drug resistance.
+This is when the HIV drug levels are affected (causing a decrease in the amount or concentration of drug in your body) by another drug you are taking – this can include over the counter, non-prescription drugs (that you have purchased yourself) as well as prescribed drugs.